 What can you expect from this Internship Program?

-• The Buffet Auditorium – seats 900, 30×60-foot proscenium stage that supports The Rose’s nine-show mainstage season of educational theater and family musicals
+- The Buffet Auditorium - seats 900, 30×60-foot proscenium stage that houses The Omaha Theater Company’s nine-show mainstage season of educational theater and family musicals

-- The Hitchcock Theater - seats 150, flexible black box space that supports The Rose’s award-winning Teens-in-Theater program
+- The Hitchcock Theater - seats 150, flexible black box space that supports The Rose’s award-winning Teens ‘N’ Theater program

 A Brief Description of the Internships

 To apply to The Omaha Theater Company Internship Program each candidate must submit the following:

 Interviews are highly recommended.
 Intern applicants are encouraged to tour the facilities and arrange an interview whenever possible.

 Send Application To